2025 Storm Events in Scottsdale

 The monsoon season, running from mid-June through September, adds another layer of complexity.
 Sudden microbursts can generate wind gusts exceeding 60 miles per hour, powerful enough to lift tiles and tear shingles from even well-installed roofs.
 Horizontal driving rain exploits every weak point in flashing, underlayment, and seals that might otherwise hold up under normal vertical rainfall.
 Haboobs, the dramatic dust storms that sweep through the Valley, act like sandpaper on roofing surfaces, accelerating wear and stripping protective granules from shingles.

 Temperature swings between scorching days and cooler desert nights cause materials to expand and contract daily, stressing seams and connections over time.
 This thermal cycling is particularly hard on flat roof membranes and foam coatings, which require regular maintenance and recoating to maintain their protective properties.
-Energy considerations are paramount in Scottsdale, where summer air conditioning bills often reach $300 to $400 monthly.
-Reflective roofing materials and cool roof coatings can reduce surface temperatures by 50 to 60 degrees, translating to 15 to 25 percent savings on cooling costs.
+Energy considerations are paramount in Scottsdale, where summer air conditioning demands are substantial.
+Reflective roofing materials and cool roof coatings can reduce surface temperatures by 50 to 60 degrees, translating to 15 to 25 percent savings on cooling demands.
 For Scottsdale homeowners, understanding how climate affects roofing is the first step toward protecting their investment and maintaining comfortable, energy-efficient homes.

 How Scottsdale's Climate Affects Materials